-Intrusion Detection Technology: Technology used in the fencing around HST operations to protect a train from the derailment of an adjacent train.
-When an intrusion detection system is activated, HST operations are stopped by the signaling system.
+Intrusion detection technology: Technology used in the fencing around HSR operations to protect a train from the derailment of an adjacent train.
+When an intrusion detection system is activated, HSR operations are stopped by the signaling system.

-Inversion: A region where atmospheric temperature increases rather than decreases with height, suppressing atmospheric mixing and tending to trap pollutants near the ground surface where their effects on health and materials are greater.
+Inversion: A region where atmospheric temperature increases rather than decreases with height, suppressing atmospheric mixing and tending to trap pollutants near the ground surface where adverse effects on health and materials are accentuated.